PointsBet Sportsbook is live in New Jersey, Iowa, Indiana, Colorado and Illinois! Tennessee, Virginia, and Michigan are on deck to launch soon.

 Sportsbook bet selection at PointsBet Sportsbook

 Players can find moneylines offered on just about all events on the website.
 Spread and totals betting are also extremely common, though they are not necessarily guaranteed to be available.
-The bet selection is the same at PointsBet Iowa, PointsBet Indiana, and PointsBet New Jersey.
+The bet selection is the same at PointsBet Iowa, PointsBet Indiana, PointsBet New Jersey, and PointsBet Illinois.

 The site limits parlay wagering to a maximum of 12 selections.
 Players may only include fixed-odds bets on parlays because the site doesn’t allow including PointsBetting wagers as parlays.